 I was never much of a bacon person, to be fair.
 While I did eat it sometimes, I wasn't crazy over it.
-So this is just a nice little treat for when I'm really wanting something like a BLT.
-Adding it to other things is just a bonus!
+So this is just a nice little treat for when I'm really wanting something like a BLT, a breakfast sandwich, or for adding a yummy element to a salad.

 Use any sugars in place of maple syrup, but I can't recommend artifical sugars like stevia as the taste may completely change.